chocolateboy/gm-storage/README.md

-When converting JSON values to strings, JSONKeyStore uses a canonical representation which ensures that values which contain (nested) objects have the same JSON representation by sorting their keys.
+When converting JSON values to strings, JSONKeyStore uses a canonical representation which ensures that values which contain (nested) objects have the same JSON representation regardless of their order of construction (by sorting the keys).
 This produces the expected results, but may have a performance impact (e.g. on my system, it's around 6x slower than vanilla `JSON.stringify`).
 In cases where this normalization isn't needed — e.g. where the keys are known to not contain objects (with multiple keys), or where the order is stable, or significant — it can be disabled by setting this option to false.

 ### Methods